Welcome to UM-Tupelo!

 Complete an application for admission online at the Ole Miss Application page.
 Please remember to pay the $40 application fee.

 Request each college you have previously attended to send a sealed official transcript of your academic record directly to:

 The University of Mississippi, Office of Admissions

 P. O. Box 1848

 University, MS 38677

 All applicants born after January 1, 1957, must submit proof of two immunizations for measles and one for rubella prior to registration.
-The medical history and certificate of compliance forms are available at the UM-DeSoto office or you may print this at www.olemiss.edu/depts/stu_health/.
+The medical history and certificate of compliance forms are available at the UM-Tupelo office or you may print this at healthcenter.olemiss.edu/health-requirements-and-forms/.
 Submit these documents to the Oxford campus address indicated on the form.
 Please contact student health services at 662-915-7274 if you have any questions regarding the immunization requirements.

 Upon admission to the University, you should contact the Academic Counselor at (662) 844-5622 or (888) 846-5622 or email@example.com to set up an appointment time to be advised.
 Generally, all academic credits from an accredited college are transferable.
 However, all of your previously earned credits may not satisfy specific requirements for a particular major.
 The Academic Counselor can answer all questions related to transferability.
 Click this link to schedule online.

 Check the current students menu on the UM-Tupelo home page for course schedules, registration dates, textbook information, and other important information.

 The decision to transfer to the University of Mississippi from a community college is an important one, and we want to help you along each step of the way.
 At UM-Tupelo we provide you with the resources to succeed as a transfer student.
 On this website you will find relevant information on a number of topics to help make your transition to Ole Miss a seamless one.